 The objective of the study was to estimate appropriate conversion factors for the hunt in terms of the ability to meet need - the Scientific Committee report itself talks of the need to evaluate a conversion factor per strike as quoted under Item 1.1.
-The values per strike are based on the calculations per animal corrected by the struck-and-lost rates, taking into account fulfilment of the strike limit (see Item 4.1.2.5).
+The values per strike are based on the calculations per animal corrected by the struck-and-lost rates.